The lure of the law of attraction

 "When he reached the age of eighteen he began to write letters to his relatives, who were spread all over the world, being renowned pioneers and travellers, and he endeavoured to persuade these good people to settle various sums on him, so that he could further train and develop his wonderful genius for being lazy.
 He thought that whilst he was doing this he might just as well have some money to take an occasional holiday and have a good time; all rest and no play, etc., was a well-known proverb even then.
 But, strange to say, he had no luck in obtaining the financial support to which he felt himself entitled, for even in the twelfth century there were many persons just as loth to part with cash as they seem to be today."

 According to the law of attraction, our child prodigy should have got the cash he desired.
 After all, he not only visualised it, he also wrote reams of begging letters, so combining positive thinking with action in a thoroughly intelligent manner in a rare departure from his habitual laziness.
-We gave you the answers earlier when we said that attraction is only one half of the Occult scientific Law of POLARITY and that we all have two minds.
+We gave you the answers earlier when we said that attraction is only one half of the Hermetic Law of Polarity and that we all have two minds.
 Being short of cash, our aspiring millionaire was in state of repulsion with wealth and no amount of imagining bundles of crisp dollar bills was going to alter that fundamental fact.
 Added to which, his desires were violently opposed to the desires of his relatives who did not want to part with their cash!
 This leads on to the final part of this investigation, which is the moral dimension inherent in the law of attraction which so bothered the reader we mentioned in our introduction, and is often overlooked by it proponents.

 The moral dimension